 The Holder, Austin, Moody, Bryson (HAMB) Joint Venture is the managing entity which controls all aspects of the ATL West Deck Project.
-Currently, HAMB is seeking qualified trade contractors to perform various scopes of work.
-For more information, please click here.
+Currently, HAMB is seeking the last set qualified trade contractors to perform the following trades: click here to view.
+The final information session and meet & greet for Phase 1 will take place in September, date to be determined.
+To submit a prequalification statement, please visit the HAMBJV website.

 For more information on the Renew Atlanta Infrastructure Bond, please visit the website for details.
 To view all projects up for bid including related Renew Atlanta Infrastructure Bond projects or other active solicitations in Aviation, Public Works, Watershed, etc. please visit the Department of Procurement.